It seems that nowadays no matter where you look, you’ll find pictures of llamas. It’s like it happened overnight, and now everyone loves llamas!

 More specifically, they come from a region of Peru and Bolivia in the Andes, where the Inca Empire reigned.

-While their ancestors came across through panama millions of years ago, they quickly evolved into the much smaller (and cuter) animals we know today.
+While their ancestors came across Panama millions of years ago, they quickly evolved into the much smaller (and cuter) animals we know today.

 Llamas do not live in the wild.